Back to Airspace Guide

 • What is it?
 Controlled airspace reserved exclusively for IFR (Instrument Flight Rules) traffic.

-• Impact at ≤120 m (Open Category & PDRA-01) No practical impact, standard drone flights remain well below Class A. Still check low-level restrictions such as FRZs.
+• Impact at below 120 m (≈400 ft) No practical impact, standard Open Category & PDRA-01 drone flights remain well below Class A; usual surface restrictions (FRZs/Restricted/Prohibited/Danger Areas) still apply.

-• If operating above 120 m/BVLOS (Specific Category) Relevant only to high-altitude operations under a UK SORA OA, which require explicit ATC clearance.
+• If operating above 120 m (Specific Category) Requires a UK SORA Operational Authorisation and ATC coordination.

 Class B Airspace